 Bahías de Huatulco International Airport (HUX) is about 20 minutes from the main hotel zone and is served by several Mexican carriers, as well as international routes.
 Most tour operators offer hotel pickup, and taxis are the standard way to move between bays once you're there.
 If you're planning day trips into the mountains, a rental car gives you a lot more flexibility.

 As you can see, Mexico’s vacation rentals within the Huatulco region almost feel like a dream-come-true space.
-Rest assured, if you do decide to visit Huatulco for the first time and try these amazing spots we just recommend, you will make Huatulco your home every summer!
+Rest assured, if you decide to visit Huatulco for the first time and try the amazing spots we just recommended, you will make Huatulco your home every summer!